leonhfr/coffee-blockchain-backend/README.md

 ## What is it?

-TODO
+> When I speak about it in the West, people say they trust Google, Facebook, or their banks.
+But the rest of the world doesn't trust organizations and corporations that much — I mean Africa, India, the Eastern Europe, or Russia.
+It’s not about the places where people are really rich.
+Blockchain's opportunities are the highest in the countries that haven’t reached that level yet. - Vitalik Buterin, inventor of Ethereum

-Connecting specialty coffee producers and coffee shops in a decentralized app
+Coffeechain aims to connect specialty coffee producers and coffee shops and support direct and fair trade.
+It is a decentralized market place providing a trustless system with blockchain.
+Intermediaries are removed and no third party is involved.

-To create a decentralised market place for coffee by providing a trustless system via blockchain.
-To connect coffee shop owners and coffee producers all around the world.
-To remove intermediaries between them and support fair trade.
-To learn blockchain, to code, to have fun.

 ## Tech Stack